wykhuh/wayne-lab/content/home/donate.md

 +++

-widget = "blank"
+widget = "hero"
 headless = true
 active = true
 weight = 50

-title = "Support Our Lab"
+title = "Support Our Research"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.